-As you can see so far none of these Goddesses and their history or myths is focus on false demonic beings who were liars or seducers.
-It talks about a beautiful, deep process of self transformation, self responsability, and initiated state by which we have the courage to take the plunge to the deepest parts of us and confront our hurts, angers, mistakes, and connect with both our light and darkness; re-emerging more mature and wiser.
+As you can see so far, none of these Goddesses and their history or myths are focus on false demonic beings who were liars or seducers.
+It talks about a beautiful, deep process of self transformation, self responsibility.
+An initiated state by which we have the courage to take the plunge to the deepest parts of us and confront our hurts, angers, mistakes, and connect with both our light and darkness; re-emerging more mature and wiser.

-All of these Goddesses whose identity and meaning got twisted by new patriarchal systems, were there to teach powerful lessons; instead they got slandered, called demons (devils), prostitutes, and everything that was wrong with the world was put on them.
-Women were forced to supress the need to connect with self.
-They were to suppress their power, by making sure they were looked at as damaged.
-Guilty of making humankind loose favour with the great creator.
+All of these Goddesses whose identity and meaning got twisted by those who controlled the then new patriarchal systems, were there to teach powerful lessons; instead they got slandered, called demons (devils), prostitutes, etc. Everything that was wrong with the world was put on them.
+Women were forced to suppress the need to connect with self.
+Their powers were suppressed, making sure they were looked at as damaged; guilty of making humankind lose favor with the great creator.
 How horrible to try to teach about God by using and archetype of someone vengeful, non-loving who demanded sacrifices, blood and punishment for anything and everything; as it is seen in the old testament.
-Those old patriarchal systems gave birth to false beliefs, oppression and misguidance.
-Taking the true nature of a loving, just (justice doesn’t equal vengeance) God and turning it into something dark and to be feared if not pleased.
-They took women and turned their inner power into something to be feared because it would make one become demonic or fall off grace with the new concept of God they created.
-You can see now how big of a threat these women and what they represented were to the new patriarchal system.
+Those old patriarchal systems (a system which did not represent nor did it ever speak for all men; let us not confuse this to promote vengeful agendas) gave birth to false beliefs, oppression and misguidance.
+Taking the true nature of a loving, just God (justice doesn’t equal vengeance) and turning it into something dark; someone to be feared if not pleased.
+They took women and turned their inner power into something to be feared; falsely teaching women were demonic if their power was allowed to shine.
+They claimed a powerful woman was dangerous and had fallen out of grace with the new God they had created.
+You can see then how big of a threat these women and what they represented were to the patriarchal system.

-A patriarchal system was born; were a certain group of people were taken away from all ancient teachings and were made to wonder from land to land while their new concepts were being born, implemented.
+How was the patriarchal system born? a certain group of people were taken away, separated from all ancient teachings and were made to wonder from land to land while their new concepts were being born, implemented (modernly we would call this being “brainwashed”).
 A new idea of what it was to be a true woman was born, one represented by submission, quietness, powerless; one who needed men to defend her, to guide, becoming not much more than quiet participants of procreation.
 The new religions and Churches gave us an image of a submissive woman totally disconnected from her inner Goddess and her sexuality.
 Division was caused.
 Virginity took a whole new superficial meaning.
-Being good was based on how quiet a woman was, how much she covered herself up, how much she could take in obedience; even if she hated her life she was to accept it as to not to bring shame to herself or to her family.
+Being good was based on how quiet a woman was, how much she covered herself up, how much she could take in obedience.
+Even if she hated her life she was to accept it as to not to bring shame to herself or to her family.
 Reputation became the new power.
-If a woman expressed her thoughts openly, if she embraced herself, her light and her darkness, if she embraced her sexuality, if she developed her virginity as it was meant from the beginning, she was considered a whore, a temptress, a demon.
-That is why one can not find a female angel; how wrong and twisted is that!
+If a woman expressed her thoughts openly, if she embraced herself; her light and her darkness; if she embraced her sexuality, if she developed her virginity–as it was meant from the beginning–she was considered a whore, a temptress, a demon.
+That is why one cannot find a female angel.

 We have allowed ourselves to be taught such misguided history and have accepted willingly without ever questioning how is it possible that a loving God would create only male beings of light.
 To make it worst we have readily accepted the concept of female beings of darkness.
 We have been given our own whip and have been expected to psychologically and spiritually lash ourselves.
 We have done our own castration by allowing others to kill the inner Goddess in us.

 In our modern society there still such division.
 There are women who still are not in touch with their inner Goddess, buying into a false ego based on fake reputation.
 There are also women who have taken the other extreme and abuse their bodies, their inner Goddess, giving willingly their power by letting themselves be used as nothing else than sexual objects.
-Is time to awaken the Goddess inside of us, to stop buying false ideas, to stop taking extremes of self denial and judgemental attitudes which has nothing to do with the inner work required to awaken the Goddess, or to stop taking the other extreme where a woman doesn’t own her sexuality but her basic animal instincts rule her and she thinks that equates to independence; not realizing that makes her no less a slave to a patriarchal system as the submissive woman.
+Is time to awaken the Goddess inside of us.
+It’s time to stop buying false ideas, to stop taking extremes of self denial and judgmental attitudes which have nothing to do with the inner work required to awaken the Goddess.
+It’s time to stop taking the other extreme where a woman doesn’t own her sexuality but her basic animal instincts rule her and she thinks that equates to independence; without realizing that makes her no less a slave to a patriarchal system as the submissive woman.
 Both hiding their true opinions, their true natures, their true selves in order to be pleasing, desired or accepted by men and ultimately to feed a false ego.

-The original history has been lost, miss interpreted and perverted to what now is taught to us.
-It is my hope ;although this article has been long; for people specially women to take a step back and relearn their own history, to take charge of their lives, to awaken to their inner power.
+The original history has been lost, misinterpreted and perverted to what now is taught to us.
+It is my hope for people ;specially women; to take a step back and relearn their own history, to take charge of their lives, to awaken to their inner power.
 These Goddesses are a great example of what it is to be a woman, to be a mother, to be a girl.
 They represented the sexual power and sensual side of women.
 They represent the first woman; Lilith; who whether she existed physically or not is irrelevant, what is important is the archetype she represented.
-Lilith, the archetype of the independent woman, a woman who is free, unafraid to give her opinion, a woman who is autonomous, empowered in control of her sexuality.
-A woman who neither hides behind old dogmas, neither abuses her body and allows herself to be treated only as a pleasurable object for men’s distractions.
+Lilith, the archetype of the independent woman, a woman who is free, unafraid to give her opinion, a woman who is autonomous, empowered and in control of her sexuality.
+A woman who neither hides behind old dogmas, neither abuses her body allowing herself to be treated only as a pleasurable object for men’s distractions.
 Lilith represents growth, a woman who embraces her light and darkness, who understands her sexuality is beautiful and powerful.
 A woman who doesn’t compete with other women, and shows herself for who she truly is, no matter what others may think of her.
 That is Lilith, the representation of the great Goddess, the great woman, the great mother!